janasoham/janasoham.github.io/_publications/COLT-extrapolating-urn.md

 citation: 'Soham Jana, Yury Polyanskiy, and Yihong Wu. <i>Extrapolating the profile of a finite population.</i> Conference on Learning Theory.
 PMLR, 2020.'

 ---
-This paper is about the number 3.
-The number 4 is left for future work.